bigfanjs/modal-docs/docs/provider.md

 sidebar_label: Provider
 ---

-Any component anywhere beneath the provider is able to minupilate the modal scene.
+Any component anywhere beneath the provider is able to manipulate the modal scene.

 ```jsx
 import React from "react";